abdularif0705/Ibex-Intel/python-scraper/README.md

-# Python Scraper Service with curl_cffi
+# Python Scraper & NLP Service

-This service provides advanced web scraping capabilities using `curl_cffi`, which bypasses anti-bot detection by spoofing TLS/JA3 fingerprints to mimic real browsers.
+This Flask microservice pairs `curl_cffi` (for TLS/JA3 spoofing) with our NLP signal stack (scikit-learn TF-IDF + optional PyTorch `sentence-transformers`) so we can both fetch and score evidence before it hits Supabase.

 ## Features